Functional Collection Programming with Semi-Ring Dictionaries: Data Layout Representations

+\lang can leverage !dense_int! type in order to use array for implementing collections.
 As explained in Section~\ref{sec:lang}, arrays are the special case of dictionaries with !dense_int! keys.
 The runtime environment of \lang uses native array implementations for such dictionaries instead of hash-table data-structures.
+Thus, by using !dense_int! as the index for tensors, \lang can have a more efficient layout for dense vectors and matrices.
+In this way, a vector is encoded as an array of elements and a matrix as a nested array of elements.

-Next we see how arrays can be used to implement row and columnar layout for query engines and dense tensors for linear algebra processing.
+Next, we see how dense layout and in particular arrays can be used to implement row and columnar layout for query engines.